windy-civi/windy-civi/scraper_next/brainstorm.md

 - 💻 **Highly Tailored Custom Feeds Built With Code + AI**
   Composable event logs will be easy to filter, tag, and summarize.
 Orgs can compose those feeds too in order to make highly tailored feeds for publishing.

-- 🤖 **Bots Can Build On Bots**
+- 🤖 **Publish Everywhere with Bots**
-  Organizations can automate updates—think Reddit replies or Bluesky posts—on top of each other.
+  Organizations can automate updates to any number of platforms easily, from Blue Sky Bot Alert posters] —think Reddit replies or Bluesky posts—on top of each other.
+In addition, we can make tooling to have public RSS feeds that can then be imported by news organizations.

 - ⛓️ **Trust Without a Middleman**
   Blockchain hashes + public key signatures let users verify data themselves.
 We use [Decentralized Identifiers](https://www.w3.org/TR/did-1.0/), just like Bluesky.